 Difference #9: Compatibility – This difference might be a deal breaker.
 No matter how much we all want to have a connected smart home, there are usually limits to which smart home appliances we can pair.
-When you choose between Ecobee and Nest, you pretty much choose between Apple and Google, SmartThings and Wink:
+When you choose between Ecobee and Nest, the deal breaker is support for Apple HomeKit.

 Nest doesn’t officially support SmartThings integration, however you can still utilize a custom integration created by a developer in the SmartThings Developer Community.
 Just note that the integration violates Nest’s Terms of Service.
 Also, Nest doesn’t work with Apple HomeKit.

 Difference #10: Environment Learning – There’s a reason the Nest Learning Thermostat is called a learning thermostat.
 It is designed to create an automatic schedule built around your habits.
 Nest takes notes of the temperature you set at different times of the day and week to eventually build an automatic schedule for you.
 Nest will also help you save energy by providing recommendations for energy-saving thermostat settings.

 Ecobee3 and ecobee4 are not learning thermostats.
 But, thanks to their room sensors, ecobee thermostats can always set up a comfortable temperature level for you and save energy based on room occupancy.
 Plus, you get monthly reports from Ecobee on how much energy you’ve saved and recommendations on how you can save even more.

 Ecobee3 vs. Ecobee4 vs. Nest — The Full Chart of Features

 |Dimensions||3.93” x 3.93”||4.29” x 4.29”||3.3” x 3.3”|